Motorized trail etiquette

 - About 75% of DNR-managed snowmobile trails are located on private or federal lands.
 Respect private land owners.

 Snowmobile trail groomers are nonprofit organizations that groom/brush trails and are 100% funded by trail permit and registration dollars.
-Watch this brief video to learn more.
+Watch this video to learn more.